JonasKruckenberg/imagetools/examples/vite-simple/README.md

 # Simple example using vite

 This simple example shows the usage of imagetools with vite.
-To follow along open this folder and type `yarn` (or `npm install`), then `yarn dev` (or `npm run dev`) to start the vite development server.
+To follow along open this folder and type `pnpm install`, then `pnpm dev` to start the Vite development server.
 Now you can open the [main.js file](./main.js) to see imagetools in action!

 The example creates a simple `picture` element, that has 2 different dynamically generated sources.
 One in the `avif` image format and one in `webp` for all browsers that don't support avif (like safari).